miketierney/vim-config/README.md

 Double click on the `Menlo-Powerline.otf` font to install it to get the fancy powerline symbols.

-# Make sure you have `ag` installed
+# Make sure you have `ag` and `reattach-to-user-namespace` installed (for tmux)

-    brew install ag
+    brew install ag reattach-to-user-namespace

 # Make sure you have Node and NPM installed